adopta-agency/master/README.md

-# web-site
+# master
-This is the adopta agency primary website.
+This is the master repo for this org.